Charles Verlat: Life

 In August 1875 Verlat left his official positions in Weimar and traveled to Cairo where he stayed for six months.
 He then moved on to Jerusalem where he would reside for two years.
 He traveled throughout Palestine and painted the people, animals and landscapes.
 He seems to have been motivated by a desire to study the real life of the people who formed the subjects of his religious paintings.
 His major creations during this time included large-scale religious compositions Vox populi (1876, St. Lawrence Church, Alkmaar), Vox Dei (1877, Royal Museum of Fine Arts, Antwerp), The Tomb of Christ and The Flight into Egypt.

 Verlat returned to Antwerp in 1877.
 He exhibited the paintings he had created in Palestine in various locations, including in Weimar, Antwerp, Brussels and London.
-They were also sent to the Exposition Universelle in Paris in 1878.
+He also built a wooden shed on a vacant lot in the Twaalf Maandenstraat in Antwerp, immediately next to the Handelsbeurs to exhibit these paintings.
+It was later used to exhibit or auction off works of other artists.
+Verlat also sent his Palestine paintings to the Exposition Universelle in Paris in 1878.
 The works were received with enthusiasm.
-He had been called to Antwerp to take up the position of professor of painting at the Antwerp Academy which had become vacant with the death of Jozef Van Lerius.
+He been called back to Antwerp by the Belgian government to take up the position of professor of painting at the Antwerp Academy which had become vacant with the death of Jozef Van Lerius in 1878.
 He was also offered a seat on the board of the Academy to replace Nicaise de Keyser upon his retirement.
 When Nicaise de Keyser resigned in 1879, Verlat decided to let his old teacher Joseph Geefs take up the role.
 As a result, Verlat only became a member of the board in 1885.

 His students during this period included Edward Arthur Fellowes Prynne, the British Pre-Raphaelite painter, whose early works are clearly influenced by Verlat.
 In 1881 Verlat was made Commander in the Order of Leopold.